meliton/Scripts/Coupon/volumeid/delcert/Readme.md

 Format of a Signed File
 -----------------------

-A signed file is a standard Windows PE executable with signature data appended to it. <br>
-A PE file begins with a 16-bit MSDOS executable stub (which just prints a message that you can't run the program and exits).<br>
-Following this is the real data, organised in a COFF-like format. <br>
-The general COFF header which is always present is followed by another header which contains information on executables (it's referred to as an optional header, but it's always present for executables).<br>
-This header defines a number of data directories which contain data sections within the executable.<br>
+A signed file is a standard Windows PE executable with signature data appended to it.
+A PE file begins with a 16-bit MSDOS executable stub (which just prints a message that you can't run the program and exits).
+Following this is the real data, organised in a COFF-like format.
+The general COFF header which is always present is followed by another header which contains information on executables (it's referred to as an optional header, but it's always present for executables).
+This header defines a number of data directories which contain data sections within the executable.
 One of these directory entries is an (undocumented) `IMAGE_DIRECTORY_ENTRY_SECURITY`, which is used to store the signature: Hash the entire file, add a security directory entry large enough to contain the signature, and write the signature at that position in the file.

 The signing process is as follows: